cloudflare/cloudflare-docs/content/learning-paths/get-started-free/security/_index.md

 # Security

-Learn how to improve your application’s security using Cloudflare’s free plan.
+Learn how to improve your application's security using Cloudflare's free plan.

 ## Objectives